notionparallax/blog/_diary-entries/2016-07-07-ethics-data-collection-for-buildings.md

 [^17]: one possible exception to the <q>shouldn't harm any of the parties involved</q> idea might be that building designs that don't work, or are objectively bad (whatever that means) could do reputational damage to their design teams.
 This might be a good thing because it would prevent people who introduce bad outcomes into the world would be selected against.
 It might go the other way though by making designers more risk averse (just copying an _acceptable_ precedent) or by making developers looking to make cheap-and-bad buildings choose to stay out of the assessment protocol.

 [^18]: By _data products_ I mean returning value to the user by deriving meaning from the data that have captured about them.
 It is probably easiest to go back to the Fitbit example. ![](http://www.gcdataconcepts.com/images/MissionSpace.png) Raw accelerometer data is of very little use to the majority of users.
 Fitbit processes the raw stream into things that the user cares about like steps or hours asleep.
 These sorts of things transfer value back to the user, and in fitbit's case are valuable enough to get them to shell out $150 to buy a wristband.
 In other cases they might end up neutral (things like Google search, although I'd imagine that people might pay if they were asked to) or nett negative (but we don't see that very often outside enterprise environments where people are forced to do these things.
 Even then they are being paid a salary, so you could claim that was payment enough.
 Examples of nett negative value transfers are hard to demonstrate because nobody would get into one!).

+[^19]: From the article about [differential-privacy](http://blog.cryptographyengineering.com/2016/06/what-is-differential-privacy.html?m=1) that I previously linked to.

+    > Unfortunately, even well-meaning data collection can go bad.
+For example, in the late 2000s, Netflix ran a competition to [develop a better film recommendation algorithm](http://www.wired.com/2009/09/how-the-netflix-prize-was-won).
+To drive the competition, they released an "anonymized" viewing dataset that had been stripped of identifying information.
+Unfortunately, this de-identification turned out to be insufficient.
+In a well-known piece of work, [Narayanan and Shmatikov](https://www.cs.utexas.edu/~shmat/shmat_oak08netflix.pdf) showed that such datasets could be used to re-identify specific users -- and even predict their political affiliation! -- if you simply knew a little bit of additional information about a given user.

+[^20]: I don't remember if it was Rayleigh or Cervelo, but _a_ bike company did some ergonomic studies and found that women didn't have different proportions to men (as the prevailing wisdom maintained) but that shorter people had different proportions to taller people.
+It was something that got into received wisdom through clumsy statistical analysis.